Abdalkaderdev/three-amigos/README.md

 2. Use TypeScript for type safety
 3. Test responsive design on multiple devices
 4. Document new components in COMPONENTS.md
+5. Follow the cosmic design system for futuristic elements

 ## 📄 License